tymyrddin/red-basic/source/docs/databases/Crack-root.md

     1.3 Use a password auditing tool
         1.3.1 External - run DBPwAudit, Access Passview or specific other tool 1.3.2 Internal (having an account on the server that hosts the database) - run a hash cracker like John the Ripper against the database’s password file.
 The location of the hash file is different depending on the database.
+    1.4 If it is Open Source Software, check the source code on the repository host.
 ```

 ## Tools